eunid/netID-docs/docs/devportal/tutorial/users.md

 - Confirm the changes by clicking on **Apply Changes**.

 !!! info ""
-    The role of the user was changed successfully.

-!!! info ""
     Since users with the role Representative have the right to invite new users to the netID Developer Portal, at least one Representative must remain registered.
 If the user whose role is to be changed is the last or only representative, he cannot be downgraded to the role of Developer.

 ## Delete user